 WILLIAM ALFRED STREAT, JR., AIA (1920-1994)>

 Streat was born in Clover VA and spent his childhood on the campus of Saint Paul's College in Lawrenceville VA where his parents William A. Streat Sr. and Marie Green Streat were faculty.
 Streat completed Saint Paul's high school in 1937 and received a BS in Building Construction from what is now Hampton University in 1941.
-During World War II, Streat served in the U.S. Corps of Engineers and in the Army Air Corps with the 99th U.S. Pursuit Squadron, the legendary “Tuskegee Airmen.”
+During World War II, Streat served in the U.S. Corps of Engineers and in the Army Air Corps with the 99th U.S. Pursuit Squadron, the legendary Tuskegee Airmen.
 He earned a BS in Architecture from the University of Illinois in 1948 and an MS in Architectural Engineering from MIT in 1949.
 He was there at the same time as Ed Loewenstein.

+Streat completed additional study in civil engineering at Duke University, the University of California at Berkeley; architectural criticism at Harvard University/MIT, and city and regional planning at Columbia University.
 From 1950 to 1952, he was a structural consultant for Ed Loewenstein in Greensboro.
 In 1951, Streat married Louise Guenveur of Charleston SC, who was professor and chair of the Department of Home Economics at Bennett College, also in Greensboro.

 In 1952 he became the second black architect licensed to practice in North Carolina (Gaston Alonzo Edwards was the first).
 Streat spent the summer of 1957 at Columbia University in City Planning and Architectural History.
 He travelled extensively, with visits to Mexico City in 1958 and Portugal, Gibraltar, Spain, Italy, Switzerland, Germany, France, England in 1967.